Life Is Good (horse)

 Life Is Good (foaled 22 April 2018) is a multiple Grade I winning American Thoroughbred racehorse who won the 2021 Breeders' Cup Dirt Mile and 2022 Pegasus World Cup.

 Background

-Life Is Good is a bay colt that was bred in Kentucky by Gary and Mary West Stable.
+Life Is Good is a bay stallion that was bred in Kentucky by Gary and Mary West Stable.
 His sire is Into Mischief and his dam is Beach Walk who was sired by Distorted Humor.
 Life Is Good is the second foal and second winner from his dam, and her only stakes winner.
 The dam also has a Blame filly and a Candy Ride (ARG) colt.

 Life Is Good was a $525,000 purchase from the Paramount Sales consignment at the 2019 Keeneland September Yearling Sale by China Horse Club and Maverick Racing which is the buying arm of WinStar Farm.

 Initially, in his first three starts Life Is Good was trained by Bob Baffert but in the midst of his three-year-old career was transferred to Todd A. Pletcher's barn.